Ficus & Trees

-You should only water once the topsoil is dry as the Ficus very much dislikes being over-watered.
-Make sure the roots aren’t sitting in water either, or your Ficus may develop root rot, lose its leaves and struggle to recover.
-Ensure this by checking the bottom of your Ficus plant’s container 20 minutes after watering.
+You should only water once the topsoil is dry as trees very much dislike being over-watered.
+Make sure the roots aren’t sitting in water either, or your plant may develop root rot, lose its leaves and struggle to recover.
+Ensure this by checking the bottom of your plant’s container 20 minutes after watering.
 If there is any excess water in the bottom, just pour it away.

 These lovely house plants like a high level of humidity.
-Consider keeping your Ficus on a tray filled with pebbles and water or mist the leaves regularly to maintain a decent level of humidity.
+Consider keeping your Fiucs plants on a tray filled with pebbles and water or mist the leaves regularly to maintain a decent level of humidity.